microsoft/Microsoft-365-Defender-Hunting-Queries/Ransomware/Potential ransomware activity related to Cobalt Strike.md

-# Devices with Cobalt Strike alerts
+# Devices with Cobalt Strike and defense evasion alerts

 Use this query to look for alerts related to suspected ransomware and Cobalt Strike activity, a tool used in numerous ransomware campaigns